orkestron-ai/software-meta-model/b0-product-core/004-business-architecture.md

 - at least one domain
 - at least one capability
-- at least one entity
+- at least one service

 ---